freqtrade/freqtrade/docs/data-download.md

 Exchange and pairs will come from `config.json` (if specified using `-c/--config`).
 Otherwise `--exchange` becomes mandatory.

 !!!
-Tip Updating existing data
+Tip "Tip: Updating existing data"
     If you already have backtesting data available in your data-directory and would like to refresh this data up to today, use `--days xx` with a number slightly higher than the missing number of days.
 Freqtrade will keep the available data and only download the missing data.
     Be carefull though: If the number is too small (which would result in a few missing days), the whole dataset will be removed and only xx days will be downloaded.